akononovicius/physRisk-content-repository/articles/2018/hft-order-book-model.md

 quotes by \\\( - L\_j/2 \\\) and agent's \\\( i \\\) quotes by \\\( L\_i /2 \\\).

-To visually understand how the model behaves see an illustration by Kanazawa et al. bellow (the figure is a screenshot of Fig. 4 from the [cite id="Kanazawa2018arxiv"]).
+To visually understand how the model behaves see an illustration by Kanazawa et al. below (the figure is a screenshot of Fig. 4 from the [cite id="Kanazawa2018arxiv"]).

 ![schematic representation of the model by Kanazawa et al.](/uploads/2018/hft-ob-schema.png "Schematic representation of the model as illustrated by Kanazawa et al.")